Fly Fishing 101

 Should I use monofilament or fluorocarbon tippet?

-Use monofilament for dry flies — it floats and is supple.
-Use fluorocarbon for nymphs and streamers — it sinks, is nearly invisible underwater, and resists abrasion.
+Use monofilament for dry flies — it floats and is supple, so it won't drag the fly under.
+Use fluorocarbon for nymphs and streamers — it sinks, is nearly invisible underwater, and resists abrasion against rock and teeth.
 Many anglers carry both and switch based on whether they're fishing on top or below the surface.

 How long should a fly fishing leader be?

 Nine feet is the standard for trout.
-Use 7.5 feet in tight, brushy creeks or wind, and 12+ feet for clear, calm, spooky water where you need to keep the fly line far from the fish.
-You can add tippet to extend a leader back to length.
+Use 7.5 feet in tight, brushy creeks like the upper Etowah or Noontootla, where a longer leader just creates wind knots, and 12+ feet for clear, calm, spooky water like the Soque, where you need to keep the fly line far from the fish.
+You can add tippet to extend a leader back to length rather than replacing it.

 What does the X mean in tippet size?